-The current El Paso County Inspection and Maintenance (I/M) program, originating in 1987, employed the Two-Speed Idle (TSI) and the on-board diagnostics (OBD) tests.
-All 1995 and older model year vehicles were required to pass the TSI test.
-The TSI test measures tailpipe exhaust emissions of Carbon Monoxide (CO), Carbon dioxide (CO2), and other hydrocarbons (HC) while the vehicle idles at both high and low speeds and then includes a gas cap integrity test.
-The EPAapproved OBD test is required for all 1996 model year and newer vehicles.
+The current El Paso County Inspection and Maintenance (I/M) program, originating in 1987, employs the Two-Speed Idle (TSI) and the on-board diagnostics (OBD) tests.
+All 1995 and older model year vehicles are required to pass the TSI test.
+The TSI test measures tailpipe exhaust emissions of CO, Carbon dioxide (CO_2), and other hydrocarbons (HC) while the vehicle idles at both high and low speeds and then includes a gas cap integrity test.
+The EPA-approved OBD test is required for all 1996 model year and newer vehicles.
 The OBD is an emission test to check the vehicle's on-board computer that identifies problems with the vehicle's emission control components.
-Since January 1, 2020, the I/M program consists of only OBD testing.